 Lapa is a predominantly residential area with large houses and old palaces.
 It was in Lapa that the Portuguese bourgeoisie and nobility decided to settle down in the 18th century.

 This neighbourhood remains one of the noblest areas of Lisbon and is home to several embassies.
-Historic buildings have been rehabilitated and have attracted many residents in search of tranquility and a privileged location.
+Historic buildings have been rehabilitated and have attracted many residents in search of tranquillity and a privileged location.

-Santa Apolónia is a neighborhood on the side of the Tejo River in Lisbon.
+Santa Apolónia is a neighbourhood on the side of the Tejo River in Lisbon.
 Within walking distance of Terreiro do Paço, Santa Apolónia’s narrow streets lead to Castelo de São Jorge.
 The area is connected to the metro grid of the city with good transportation connections, there are many bus routes and a train station there.
 Panteão Nacional de Santa Engrácia is also a short walk away!

 Although there’s a lot of bustle around the Station, the neighbourhood itself is peaceful and everyone knows each other.

-Campo de Ourique is a relatively quiet residential neighborhood.
+Campo de Ourique is a relatively quiet residential neighbourhood.
 Living in this region is synonymous with an excellent quality of life.
 It is an old-fashioned neighborhood, and its flat streets are an open invitation to long walks!